 The metallurgical drill campaign conducted in January through February 2008, and the resultant metallurgical testing by McClelland Laboratories, Inc. and reported in 2011 represent the most complete sampling and testing program on the Pine Grove property that can be referenced for this report (McPartland, 2011).
+The Telesto Qualified Person agrees with the reported results from the metallurgical testing by McClelland Laboratories, Inc. on samples from the Pine Grove Project.
 Thus this report utilized this information as the basis for reagents, recovery, process flow sheet development, and economic analysis.